 Poet, Writer, Teacher

-A former college professor with an MFA in Creative Writing, Ken Waldman has published eleven full-length poetry collections and a memoir from respected independent small presses.
+A former college professor with an MFA in Creative Writing, Ken Waldman has published fifteen full-length poetry collections, a memoir, and a creative writing manual from respected independent small presses.

 More than four hundred of Ken's poems have appeared in such publications as Beloit Poetry Journal, Manoa, Puerto del Sol, Quarterly West, South Dakota Review, and Yankee.
 His short stories have appeared in Gargoyle, Laurel Review, The MacGuffin, and almost a dozen other journals.
 Both his poetry and fiction have been nominated for Pushcart Prizes.
 In addition, Ken is actively shopping three additional poetry collections, a second memoir, a novel, and a short story collection.
 For almost thirty years now he has stayed active in the field as a writer, teacher, and reader.
 Since 1995 he's attended every AWP conference, but one.

 In graduate school, Ken not only taught composition and developmental classes as a teaching assistant, but led workshops at the local correctional center.
 Afterward, Ken taught full-time in the University of Alaska system for three years, first as a visiting assistant professor in Sitka, then two years as an assistant professor in Nome, Alaska, on the Bering Sea coast, where he taught over the telephone.
 Ken considers himself of “the William Stafford school,” which, for him, has always meant that he has striven to be inclusive rather than exclusive as a writer and teacher.